Casual night friday

-Glaze non-membership firing - $35 for half shelf - $65 for a full shelf - $160 for a full kiln
+Glaze firing - $40 for half shelf - $70 for a full shelf - $190 for a full kiln (includes high fire glaze)

 At Dongzhu Pottery Studio, we designed our offerings to be a cost-efficient way to provide the community access to ceramic art, right in the heart of downtown Madison.
 We offer pottery classes for both youth and adults.
 We also host events and open galleries.
 Artists of ceramics, painting and photography are welcome to submit their own work for an open gallery.

 Growing up in Tibet has helped me understand the value of local community.
 I was always involved in volunteer services during my high school years and university life.
 I want to contribute to the Madison community where I have now made my home.

 Fortunately, I was exposed to Tibetan and Chinese art at a young age and had the opportunity to participate in competitions and win national awards.
 It helped me realize how art and cultural knowledge can better shape one’s attitude and character.
 I still remember walking across the city as a child to attend a drawing class.
 That experience provided me with a sense of belonging and accomplishment.

 I was first introduced to pottery at Hamilton Middle School shortly after arriving in the USA in 2005, although my interest in ceramic arts didn’t fully grow until I took a class at West High School.
 As a student of Mr. Lyons, my ceramic skills started to develop during my high school years.
 Later I became an assistant teacher to his pottery classes.
 It was at that time that I won a Gold Key Award (“Oasis” – a gift for my mother’s birthday) and had the honor of showcasing my creation at the Milwaukee Art Museum.

 - Ceramic Art Award, “Big 8,” Madison School District, showcased at the Madison Art Museum